voxpupuli/onceover/README.md

 `bundle exec rake generate_fixtures`

 This task will go though your Puppetfile, grab all of the modules in there and convert them into a `.fixtures.yml` file.
-It will also take the `environment.conf` file into account, check to see if you have any relative pathed directories and also include them into the `.fixtures.yml` as symlinks. e.g. If your files look like this:
+(You only need this if you are writing your own custom spec tests) It will also take the `environment.conf` file into account, check to see if you have any relative pathed directories and also include them into the `.fixtures.yml` as symlinks. e.g. If your files look like this:

 **Puppetfile**
 ```ruby